JoseLGP/FaceRecognition/README.md

 The system works as follows:

-a) Face Detection: Using the MTCNN library
+	a) Face Detection: Using the MTCNN library.
-b) Face Features Extraction: Using a FaceNet pre-trained model
+	b) Face Features Extraction: Using a FaceNet pre-trained model.
-c) Face Recognition: using different threshold values to compare embeddings (from 0.1 to 1.0)
+	c) Face Recognition: using different threshold values to compare embeddings (from 0.1 to 1.0).

 2) Final Algorithm (to work on it): the idea is now to improve the (VAL,FAR) rates by the use of a multi-class classifier (e.g. SVM), and to incorporate this recognition method for online recognition (e.g. web-cam).